amit221/es6-interface/README.md

 in today javascript there is no way to declare an interface like other language's as php or java. with es6-interface easily build interfaces , use multi interfaces on the same class and secure your class.

+<h2>Notice</h2>
+version 1 has been deprecated and will not longer be supported.<br>
+if you are using version 1 in your code and upgrade to version 2  your code wont work. i recommend you to upgrade to v2 .<br>
+ its a lot easier to use and now your class can use multi interface for the same class

 <h2>Limitations</h2>
 currently works only on Nodejs with es6 class